ItsXrgon/multi-unit-converter/README.md

 text = cu.convertText("5 centimeter");
 ```

-All 3 function calls would return "0.05 m" as all 4 are acceptable spelling of centimeter, therefore detected and converted to the specified length in unit (in this case its meter).
+All 3 function calls would return "0.05 m" as all 4 are acceptable spelling of centimeter, therefore detected and converted to the specified length unit (in this case its meter).

 ## Functions available:
 ```js